I started this project in my teenage bedroom I was 12,

 ©Private collection

-Started a simple exercise, stopped to use the pencil brush, then replaced it with my skateboard wheel to paint on the canvas.
+Starting as simple exercise, I stopped using the pencil brush, and replaced it with my skateboard wheel to paint on the canvas.
 Recently, a French auction house wanted to use the skateboard for a street art auction.
 I said no, I can’t think about selling pencils (and I’m not a street artist).

 Eugène Riconneaus pencil brush, 2014